Vindulamj/IntersectionZoo-Docs/docs/source/tutorial.rst

     )

-Next, the RLlib policy is setup, in accordance with RLlib standard initialization.
+Next, the RLlib policy is set up in accordance with RLlib standard initialization.
 The ``PPOConfig`` object is used to configure the PPO policy.
 The ``rollouts`` method is used to configure the rollout settings.
 The ``batch_mode`` is set to ``complete_episodes`` to ensure that the rollouts are complete episodes.
-The evalution configurtations will not be used for training but will be required to evaluate the policy once it is trained.
+The evaluation configurations will not be used for training but will be required to evaluate the policy once it is trained.
-The ``.callbacks(MetricsCallback)`` is necessary to send the the custom metrics that IntersectionZoo collects to RLlib.
+The ``.callbacks(MetricsCallback)`` is necessary to send the custom metrics that IntersectionZoo collects to RLlib.

 .. code-block:: python